lingfeiwang/normalisr/README.rst

 Contact
 ==========================
-Pease raise an issue on `github <https://github.com/lingfeiwang/normalisr/issues/new>`_ or reach me by e-mail (Lingfei.Wang.github@outlook.com or contact on the manuscript).
+Pease raise an issue on `github <https://github.com/lingfeiwang/normalisr/issues/new>`_.

 References
 ==========================